Atashnezhad/NLP_Proj2/README.md

 the data was save in two formats .csv and .pkl.

 **Cleaning data:**

-the data included 10-15 columns with one column with Reddit comments as text.
+Data included 10-15 columns with one column with Reddit comments as text.
 The NaN values were filtered and the text was cleaned using a series of functions including tokenization, splitting, snitching, removing stop words, stemming, etc.

 **Exploratory Data Analysis:**